Town of Cary

 NC 55 – 12-Inch Water Main Installation

-A dedicated crew is installing a new 12-inch water main along NC 55 north of Lewey Drive, working in the area near Bright Beginnings Way.
+A dedicated crew is installing a new 12-inch water main along NC 55 north of Lewey Drive.
+The northern portion of the new main is in service up to Bright Beginnings Way.
+Beginning 3/30/26, a daily road closure of Lewey Drive at NC 55 is in place to allow the contractor to extend the new 12-inch water main across Lewey Drive, where it will be tied into the new 24-inch water main.
 This work supports long-term water service reliability for the Central Pressure Zone.

 Lewey Drive – 24-Inch Water Main Installation